August 4, 2019

 Source: Dan Martell

 As a matter of fact, if you are a professional with a white-collar job, you may find yourself in a situation where you are required to work remotely.
-In that case, it doesn’t hurt to go through a few tips on how to improve and learn managing a remote team productivity – or individual productivity for that matter.
+In that case, it doesn’t hurt to go through a few tips on how to improve and learn how to manage remote team productivity – or individual productivity for that matter.

 7. Define Your Time: